 Frequently Asked Questions (FAQs) About Sole Proprietorship Taxes

 Below are a few of the frequently asked questions regarding sole proprietorship taxes.
-If you don’t see your question listed, head over to the Fit Small Business forum and post your question there.
 We have a number of small business owners like yourself as well as CPAs, attorneys, and other professionals who will promptly respond to your question.

 Some of the most frequently asked questions about sole proprietorship taxes are:

 Do Sole Props Have to Pay Quarterly Taxes?

 Yes, sole props are required to pay estimated taxes each quarter.
 Estimated taxes are calculated on income that is not subject to withholding, which includes:

 - Rental income

 Yes, sole proprietor taxes include sales tax on products that are subject to sales tax.
 You must collect the sales tax from your customers, remit sales tax payments to your state, and file a sales tax return.
 Due dates and sales tax forms vary by state.